Normal forms in Virus Machines

 where: \begin{itemize} \item $p,q,r\geq 1$ represent the same as before, \item $\beta\in\{T,F\}$ represents if each channel is attached to only one instruction, that is, if there is a bijection between instructions and channels, then $\beta = T$, otherwise we have $\beta = F$, \item $s\geq 1$ is the maximum weight of the arcs in the host graph, \item $t$ is the maximum $out-degree$ of each host in the host graph, \item $u\geq 0$ is the greatest loop in the host graph. \item $v\geq 0$ is the greatest loop in the instruction graph. \end{itemize}

 The rationale for why we chose these new ingredients will be clearly shown in the following sections; however, let us take a brief look at an introductory idea behind each new ingredient.

-First, we believe that the instruction-channel graphs have something to say in the sense of computational power, that is why we fix bijection that will show a new frontier of computational power when we combine it with other ingredients for instance in theorems~\ref{teo:hostGraph},~\ref{teo:InstGraph} and ~\ref{teo:SLIN**2}.
+First, we believe that the instruction-channel graphs have something to say in the sense of computational power, that is why we fix the bijection that will show a new frontier of computational power when we combine it with other ingredients, for instance, in theorems~\ref{teo:hostGraph},~\ref{teo:InstGraph} and ~\ref{teo:SLIN**2}.